 As indicated in table V.B3, over the last 35 years the total number of Medicare beneficiaries approximately doubled, and the Trustees expect the total to increase by 50 percent over approximately the next 35 years.
-During this same historical period, the number of covered workers also increased rapidly (by about 50 percent), but the Trustees project this number to increase much more slowly (about 16 percent) over the next 35 years.
+During this same historical period, the number of covered workers also increased rapidly (by about 50 percent), but the Trustees project this number to increase much more slowly (about 13 percent) over the next 35 years.
 This demographic shift and its implications for Medicare costs, relative to workers' earnings or to the GDP, are fairly well known.

 The enrollment data also show that the number of Medicare beneficiaries enrolled in private health plans under Part C has increased substantially in recent years.
-This increase reflects the higher Medicare payments to Medicare Advantage plans specified by the Medicare Modernization Act, which enabled these plans to offer additional benefit coverage.
 (Section IV.C of this report describes the changes in enrollment growth since 2005.)

-By 2019, the Trustees estimate that about 37 percent of eligible Medicare beneficiaries will be enrolled in private Part C health plans.
-The Trustees expect modest increases in private plan penetration rates between 2020 and 2027, with the estimated proportion of beneficiaries in such plans ultimately stabilizing at about 40 percent.
+By 2020, the Trustees estimate that about 40 percent of eligible Medicare beneficiaries will be enrolled in private Part C health plans.
+The Trustees expect modest increases in private plan penetration rates between 2021 and 2029, with the estimated proportion of beneficiaries in such plans ultimately stabilizing at about 43 percent.